 If you’re a teenager, you are in a very powerful position.
 Starting good money habits now will put you ahead for the rest of your life.
 Managing money might seem daunting, but with the right guidance and a positive attitude, you can build a solid financial foundation that will serve you well for years to come.

-You probably aren’t making a ton of money right now, but that doesn’t matter.
+You probably aren’t making much money now, but that doesn’t matter.
 What matters is time.
 And your money has a lot of it.
 Let’s look at an example:

-At the end of your summer job, you have $1000.
-You invest it at a rate of return of 5%.
-You don’t contribute another cent for 50 years.
+At the end of your summer job, you have $1,000.
+You invest it at a rate of return of 5%, and you don’t contribute another cent for 50 years.
 At the end of those 50 years, you will have $11,467.49.

 2. Start A Money Saving Habit

-The older you get, the harder it can seem to save even 10% of your money, but if you started saving much more than that at an early age, it wouldn’t seem hard to you because it’s just a habit.
+The older you get, the harder it can seem to save even 10% of your money, but if you start saving much more than that early, it won’t be as difficult for you because it’s just a habit.

 3. Track Your Spending